Vyral/marc-highfill-recruiting/_posts/2022-09-13-5-things-you-should-have-in-your-marketing-plan.md

 ---
 layout: post
-title: 5 Things You Should Have In Your Marketing Plan
+title: 7 Things You Should Have In Your Marketing Plan
 date: 2022-09-13 00:00:00
 tags:
   - Lead Generation
-excerpt: Here are five things that you should include in your marketing plan.
+excerpt: Here are seven things that you should include in your marketing plan.
 enclosure:
-pullquote:
+pullquote: A good annual marketing plan keeps you top of mind.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false